What Does A Property Manager Do?

 2. Act As A Local Presence For Out-Of-Town Owners

-3. Handle Maintenance Requests
+3. Handle Maintenance And Repair Requests

-4. Show And Lease Vacant Units
+4. Market, Show, And Lease Vacant Units

-Working with a property manager can also help owners eliminate the potential financial loss of having an empty unit sitting around for an extended period.
+Working with a property manager can also help property owners eliminate the potential financial loss of having an empty unit sitting around for an extended period.
 Rather than trying to market your property remotely to potential tenants, you can rely on a property manager to attract new tenants and potentially renew existing leases.

 5. Collect And Deposit Rent